-Pursuant to the requirements of the Central Bank of Kosovo ("CBK"), we have read the accompanying Supplementary Schedules of Solvency Margin and of Investment on Technical Reserves ("Supplementary Schedules").
-These Supplementary Schedules prepared by management are not part of financial statements.
-The historical financial information, presented in the Supplementary Schedules prepared by management, is consistent in all material respects, with the annual financial information disclosed in the accompanying financial statements of the Company as of 31 December 2016, prepared in accordance with International Financial Reporting Standards, applicable for life companies in Kosovo.
+Pursuant to the requirements of the Central Bank of Kosovo ("CBK"), we have read the accompanying Supplementary Schedules of SolvencyInvestment on Technical Reserves ("Supplementary Schedules").
+These Supplementary Schedule prepared by management are not part of financial statements.
+The historical financial information, presented in the Supplementary Schedules prepared by management, is consistent, in all material respects, with the annual financial information disclosed in the accompanying financial statements of the Company as of 31 December 2017, prepared in accordance with International Financial Reporting Standards, applicable for life companies in Kosovo.
 Management is responsible for the preparation of the Supplementary Schedule, in accordance with CBK Rule "Regulation on investment of assets covering technical and mathematical provisions and investment of charter capital for insures" dated 29 December 2016 and Rule No.31 "Rule on Life Insurance" dated 1 January 2008.